 Exam Dates and Deadlines

 The Written Exam for subspecialty certification in Pediatric and Adult Allergy and Immunology is held in spring.
-The application process typically opens in December and closes in March.
+The application process opens in October and closes in March.
+Apply early to avoid late application fees.

 Exam Content Outline